stavrosan/XSLT-Task/README.md

 # Main features:

-- Stylesheet1.xsl: Transforms roman numerals to arabic numbers.
+- Stylesheet1.xsl: Transforms roman numerals to arabic numbers from given input1.xml to output1.xml.
-- Stylesheet2.xsl: Transforms arabic numbers to roman numerals.
+- Stylesheet2.xsl: Transforms arabic numbers to roman numerals from given input2.xml to output2.xml.
-- Stylesheet3.xsl: Transforms Roman numerals to Arabic numbers and vice-versa.
+- Stylesheet3.xsl: Transforms roman numerals to arabic numbers and vice-versa from given input3.xml to output3.xml.